 Office Furniture Makers Are Moving Towards Safer Products.
 Download our new “Kicking Toxics Out Of The Office” e-guide and our 2015 list of manufacturers selling flame retardant-free office furniture.

-Residential Furniture Makers Are Also Moving Towards Safer Products- See which brands sell flame retardant chemical-free products, which products to avoid, and more.
+Residential Furniture Makers Are Also Moving Towards Safer Products- See which brands sell flame retardant chemical-free products and more.

 Flame retardant chemicals are added to a wide range of consumer products, including furniture, nap mats, baby products and dozens of other everyday items.
 Chemical companies say their flame retardants make our products safer, but in truth many uses of flame retardant chemicals do not protect us from fires.

 Many flame retardants are linked with serious health problems including cancer, reduced IQ, developmental delays, obesity, and reproductive difficulties.
 These effects are shocking, especially when you consider that flame retardant chemicals continually migrate out of products and into dust where they are frequently inhaled or ingested by people and pets.
 Flame retardant chemicals have been found in ninety-seven percent of all Americans tested.

 How did harmful flame retardant chemicals become so widespread?
 It’s a long and disturbing story.